tahsin2627/nextjs-spotify-api-template/README.md

 ## Comment

 Hi, I'm Cyprien De Roef and I'm a student developper for 8 months now.
+If you're reading this, first of all: thanks!
-I'm doing my best here to provide something useful, but I may have some inconsistencies lying around.
-I made this repo public in the hope it will be used but I would also appreciate if you suggest any improvements or PR you would find interesting.
+I was looking for a Next.js template to start a Spotify clone project to play with their API but I didn't find anything suitable and recent enough to do what I want to do, so I figured I would do it myself and make it public.
+I made it so in the hope it will be useful for someone, but I would also really appreciate if you suggest any improvements you would find interesting.
 On the same note, if you see any mistake feel free to inform me.
-In the meantime, enjoy ! :)
+I'm trying my best here to provide something consistant, but I may have some things lying around.
+In the meantime, enjoy! :)